 Cecilia Orellana-Rojas, Ph.D.

-Ms. Orellana-Rojas is a passionate advocate for diversity.
+Cecilia is a passionate advocate for diversity and inclusion.
 She was instrumental in the launch of the Texas Diversity Council and served as the first president of the San Antonio Advisory Board.
-As a founding member of the Texas Hispanic/Latino Summit, she took a leadership role in establishing the mission of the summit as a venue for Hispanic voices within the Texas Leadership and Diversity Conference.
-She has been recognized numerous times with the Diversity Champion Award and Diversity Leadership Award for her commitment and dedication to diversity business practices in the state of Texas.
+As a founding member of the Texas Latino Summit, she played a leadership role in establishing its mission as a venue for Latinx voices.
+She has been recognized numerous times with the Diversity Champion Award and Diversity Leadership Award for her commitment and dedication to diversity business practices.

-A native of Chile, Ms. Orellana-Rojas earned a Ph.D. in sociology from the University of Texas at Austin, a master’s degree in Latin American studies from the University of New Mexico, and a bachelor’s degree in journalism from the University of North Dakota.
+A native of Chile, Cecilia earned a Ph.D. in sociology from the University of Texas at Austin and a master’s degree in Latin American studies from the University of New Mexico.
+She graduated Summa Cum Laude with a bachelor’s degree in journalism from the University of North Dakota.
 She resides in San Antonio, Texas, with her husband, Henry, and their son, Rodrigo.